 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Anderson is from Kenya.
+He has 1 child.
 He needs a loan of $250 to purchase more clothes to resell .

 Anderson owns a small clothing shop where he sells different types of clothing to people in his community.
 He lacks the capital he needs to expand his stock to keep up with the demand of his clients.
 He also does not have the variety of clothing he would like to have in stock.

 With a loan from World Vision Anderson will be able to purchase a wide variety of clothing for his shop and keep it well stocked.
 In the future he hopes to expand his business and venture into other businesses too.
 He will use the profits from his shop to be able to meet his family's basic needs and also have satisfied clients.